ma595/RSE_HPC-ISC24/index.md

 ## Code of conduct

-As an ISC co-located workshop we follow ISC's code of conduct, which can be found [https://www.isc-hpc.com/code-of-conduct.html](https://www.isc-hpc.com/code-of-conduct.html)
+As an ISC co-located workshop we follow ISC's code of conduct, which can be found at [https://www.isc-hpc.com/code-of-conduct.html](https://www.isc-hpc.com/code-of-conduct.html)